 Afterward, the mayor said simply, “The veto has been overridden.
 Mr. Chalet will be sworn in at the next council meeting.”

 Since 2010, the Mayor’s right to veto resolutions has been a point of contention within the council.
-In February 2010, a Superior court ruled that, because Bloomfield was designated as a special charter municipality by the state Legislature, the mayor retained the power to veto council resolutions.
-The council appealed that ruling but later dropped the appeal.
+In February 2010, a Superior court ruled that, because Bloomfield was designated as a special charter municipality by the state Legislature, The council appealed that ruling but later dropped the appeal.